nya3jp/tast/docs/test_dependencies.md

 Tests specify dependencies through the `SoftwareDeps` field in [testing.Test].
 The following software features are defined:

+*   `amd64` - Features that are available on amd64 boards.
 *   `android` - The ability to [run Android apps].
 Any version of Android can be used.
 *   `android_p` - The ability to [run Android apps] that require Android P or